Audi Quattro: Sport Quattro S1 E2

 The Audi Sport Quattro S1 E2 was introduced at the end of 1985 as an update to the Audi Sport Quattro S1.
 The car featured an inline five-cylinder engine that displaced 2110 cc from a bore and stroke of 79.5 × 85.0 mm and generated an officially quoted power output figure of 480 PS.
 However, the turbocharger utilised a recirculating air system, with the aim of keeping the unit spinning at high rpm, when the driver closed the throttle, either to back off during cornering, or on gearshifts.
 This allowed the engine to resume full power immediately after the resumption of full throttle, reducing turbo lag.
 The actual power figure was in excess of 500 PS at 8,000 rpm.

 In addition to the improved power output, an aggressive aerodynamic kit was added that featured very distinctive wings and spoilers at the front and rear of the car to increase downforce.
 The weight was reduced to 1090 kg.
 The S1 could accelerate from 0-100 km/h in 3.1 seconds.
 Some of the cars were supplied with a "power-shift gearbox", a forerunner of the DSG technology.

 The S1 E2 made its debut at the 1985 Rally Argentina, with Blomqvist driving.
 This variant was successful in the rally circuit, with Röhrl and Christian Geistdörfer winning the 1985 San Remo Rally.
 A modified version of the E2, was also driven by Michèle Mouton.
 The S1 E2 would become the final Group B car produced by Audi, with the works team withdrawing from the Championship following the 1986 rally in Portugal.
 The final factory cars of 1986 were rated at 600 PS.
 In 1987, the car won the Pikes Peak International Hill Climb driven by Walter Röhrl.

 Sport Quattro RS 002

 Audi Sport Quattro RS 002 - Sports prototype "Group S" was a rally car that was initially designed for the forthcoming Group S regulations for 1987.
 The car was tested by Walter Röhrl but it never raced; the Group S regulations were scrapped along with the Group B regulations after a number of accidents involving fatalities during the 1986 season.

 The car has a longitudinal mid-engine layout and a four-wheel drive system.
-The car is displayed in the museum "Audi museum mobile" in Ingolstadt.